-Specific impact: Without appropriate avoidance and minimization measures for TRBL, potential significant impacts include nest and/or colony abandonment, reduced reproductive success, and reduced health and vigor of eggs and/or young.
+Specific impact: Without appropriate avoidance and minimization measures for TRBL, potential significant impacts associated with the Project include nest and/or colony abandonment, reduced reproductive success, and reduced health and vigor of eggs and/or young.

-Evidence impact would be significant: TRBL aggregate and nest colonially, forming colonies of up to 100,000 nests (Meese et al. 2014).
+Evidence impact would be significant: As mentioned above, flood-irrigated agricultural land, including silage fields associated with dairies, is an increasingly important nesting habitat type for TRBL, particularly in the San Joaquin Valley (Meese et al. 2014).
+This potential nesting substrate is present adjacent to the Project area.
+TRBL aggregate and nest colonially, forming colonies of up to 100,000 nests (Meese et al. 2014).
 Approximately 86% of the global population is found in the San Joaquin Valley (Kelsey 2008, Weintraub et al. 2016).
 Increasingly, TRBL are forming larger colonies that contain progressively larger proportions of the species' total population (Kelsey 2008).
 In 2008, for example, 55% of the species' global population nested in only two colonies, which were located in silage fields (Kelsey 2008).
-In 2017, approximately 30,000 TRBL were distributed among only 16 colonies in Merced County (Meese 2017).
+In 2017, approximately 5,800 TRBL were distributed among only two colonies in Fresno County (Meese 2017).
 Nesting can occur synchronously, with all eggs laid within one week (Orians 1961).
 For these reasons, depending on timing, disturbance to nesting colonies can cause abandonment, significantly impacting TRBL populations (Meese et al. 2014).